 2. Does it Take Away My Independence?

 There are plenty of reasons why a woman or man could feel like they are losing some form of identity by changing their name.
-It could be that you’ve built up a strong and successful career in your maiden name, are an only child who doesn’t want to lose the family name or just have a strong sense of identity that you fear will disappear.
+It could be that you’ve built up a strong and successful career in your surname, are an only child who doesn’t want to lose the family name or just have a strong sense of identity that you fear will disappear.

 Changing your name doesn’t take away any independence you have, nor does it change you as a person but it’s a really huge decision to make and having any of these feelings is totally normal.